 The portrait of the King - still hanging in the Assembly Room today - was presented by him to the city to commemorate his visit.

 When out and about promoting this show, there has been a great deal of interest in the forthcoming changes to the state pension and also the relaxation of rules on how people take their pensions.
-As a result we will have experts in the field at the show to answer your queries.
+As a result we have experts in this field at the show to answer your queries.
+A member of The Pensions Advisory Service is here to answer your questions on the State Pension and Billy Burrows who is no stranger to the limelight, having been on Radio 4's Money Box, will be able to answer your queries about work and private pensions.
+Why not 'phone beforehand and book an appointment?

 There are several places within a few minutes of the Guildhall where you can get a drink and a bite to eat.